InterChadz/awesomewasm-2024/README.md

 For detailed instructions to start the dApp, see the respective readme files:

 - [Frontend installation instructions](https://github.com/InterChadz/awesomewasm-2024/blob/main/frontend/README-Vue.md)
   - The frontend can also be accessed [here](https://interchadz.vercel.app/).
+Please note that the contracts still need to be running locally for this.
 - [Contracts installation instructions](https://github.com/InterChadz/awesomewasm-2024/blob/main/cosmwasm/README.md)

 ## Functions